BiomeBits/WeatherWallpaper/README.md

 Premade videos of a scene in Skyrim can be downloaded [here](https://drive.google.com/drive/folders/1xF0Iz6BP_f_UGSkXBAFqbQ5xHxR2msvC?usp=share_link).

+## Known Issues

+If your wallpaper isn't updating, open the current_wallpaper.txt file, delete everything in it, save it, and run the task.
+This happens when the script runs before lively opens, and it thinks it already has the correct wallpaper set so it doesn't change it.
+Delay the task in task scheduler to prevent this.

 Thanks to rocksdanister and the [Lively](https://github.com/rocksdanister/lively) contributors for making Lively and the command utility that my script relies on.